 - I started when my children were just a year.
 I would pour pasta into a large bowl and give them a mixing spoon and let them get carried away.
 This way I could actually get dinner going while my toddler was entertained.

 - I let the kids make choices, but NOT unlimited choices.
 For example, I will say do you want cheddar cheese or swiss cheese on your sandwich?
-Would you like to pick the vegetable–brocolli or green beans?
+Would you like to pick the vegetable–broccoli or green beans?

 - I take the kids with me to the store (on occasion) and let them choose a new fruit or vegetable to try.

 - We experiment with ethnic cuisine.
-After learning about a region or a country, we will find out what type of cuisine they eat and then I will let the kids help me pick out meal that we can try–and there has been some huge successes and some ordering of pizza last minute in these little experiments, but we do them together!
+After learning about a region or a country, we will find out what type of cuisine they eat and then I will let the kids help me pick out a meal that we can try–and there has been some huge successes and some ordering of pizza last minute in these little experiments, but we do them together!

-- Some great recipes to get the little hands involved are: Vegetable Potstickers, Pizza Bread, Pizza, Blueberry Pie Bars, Bunny Scones, and Fruit Pizza.
+- Some great recipes to get the little hands involved are Vegetable Potstickers, Pizza Bread, Pizza, Blueberry Pie Bars, Bunny Scones, and Fruit Pizza.

 2. Eat at specific and predictable times throughout the day.

 - We do not graze at my house.
-We eat breakfast, lunch, dinner and 2-3 snacks.
+We eat breakfast, lunch, dinner, and 2-3 snacks.

 - If my child is hungry in between meals, they wait.
 PERIOD.
-This may sound harsh, but you can pretty much guarantee they will eat better at the next “scheduled” meal time.
+This may sound harsh, but you can pretty much guarantee they will eat better at the next “scheduled” mealtime.

 3. Don’t let your children fill up on beverages between meals.

 - We only drink fruit juice on special occasions.

 - A simple glass of milk has more calories than many snacks, so it is easy for your child to fill up on milk or juice (or sugary sodas) and not feel hungry when it is time to eat food.